-Today’s blog is from Dolores Gauthier, our hearing care provider at HearingLife in Waukesha, Wisconsin.
-She has been helping people hear better for 14 years.
-Dolores is also a hearing aid wearer, so she knows firsthand the struggles and triumphs of wearing hearing aids in today’s world.
-Today, she shares her best tips for hearing the TV.
+Today’s story comes from our Chief Audiologist, Dr. Leslie Soiles, who practices out of our HearingLife hearing center in Shrewsbury, MA.
+Dr. Soiles is also a hearing aid wearer, so she knows firsthand the struggles and triumphs of wearing hearing aids in today’s world.
+Today, she shares her tips for hearing the TV.

 I have a new TV.
 It’s an LG and it’s beautiful.
-The picture is crystal-clear and the colors are as brilliant as the fall foliage on display during peak season in Door County, Wisconsin.
-It's mesmerizing.
-Too bad I can’t understand half of the shows on TV.
-Is it my hearing aids?
-They are new – the best out there – and I’m a hearing professional!
-I never had this problem when I was young.
-I would turn on the TV and set the volume one time and it was good for the whole evening.
-Now, I’m constantly adjusting my TV volume and my hearing aids.
-My customers tell me the same thing.
-So I set out to get some answers so you don’t have to.
+The picture is crystal-clear and the colors are as brilliant as the real-life fall colors in Massachusetts.
+It's mesmerizing visually, but I’ve had a hard time hearing it.
+Even with my hearing aids, I have struggled.
+I’m constantly adjusting my TV volume and my hearing aids.
+My customers at HearingLife tell me the same thing.
+So I set out to get some answers as to why these new TVs are so hard to hear.

 Well, I'm here to tell you that it’s not all due to your hearing loss and it’s most likely not your hearing aids!
-Clearly you are at a disadvantage with poor hearing, but that is not the whole story.
 Did you know that a recent YouGov survey of 1,000 adults show that more than 50% of the respondents aged 18 – 29 said they used closed captioning “always” or “most of the time”?
-That’s a whopper of a statistic.
+That’s a surprising statistic.
 And it's not because closed captioning is the latest “cool” way to watch a movie.
 It's because even young adults with good hearing can’t pick up all the words.

 Remember back in the day when you were watching “I Love Lucy,” “The Tonight Show,” or those old black-and-white movie classics?
 Those were all filmed with people who were trained to project their voices and the most important aspect of understanding the plot in filmmaking was the dialog, which was crisp and clear with a little bit of background music to signify emotion.
 Plus, those boxy old TV sets had big speakers on the front pointing straight ahead at where you sat.